 Jake Springer is a Senior Policy Associate at Nexamp, Inc. He formerly served as a Legislative aide focusing on energy legislation for Senator Angus S. King, Jr. Nexamp is a vertically integrated leader in the clean energy space, offering community solar and energy storage solutions.

 Tyson Utt is Vice President of Development - East for Apex Clean Energy.
 He is responsible for the origination and development of wind and solar projects within PJM, NYISO, ISO-NE, and SERC markets.
 He previously worked on the development and construction of projects for Horizon Wind Energy and EDP Renewables.

 Continuing Education Credits

-Live credits: This program qualifies for 11.0 VA MCLE and 11.25 ABCEP environmental professional credits.
+Live credits: This program qualifies for 11.25 ABCEP environmental professional credits.
+We will apply for VA MCLE accreditation shortly before the program after written materials become available.
 Upon request, we will help you apply for CLE credits in other states and other types of credits.

 For the Live Program

 The day before the program, we will email the login link to you.
 Fill out Zoom's "Registration" form by entering your name and email address.
 That will log you in.

 For tips for getting the most out of your Zoominar experience, download our Zoom GuideDownload Zoom Guide